the-last-flaw/refine-forge/replit.md

-# AI Chat Application - Judas Character
+# AI Chat Application - Heaven's Fang Character

 ## Overview

-This is a full-stack TypeScript chat application featuring an AI assistant based on the character "Judas" - a cunning, ruthless, ancient strategist.
-The application uses React for the frontend, Express.js for the backend, and integrates with Google's Gemini AI to provide character-consistent responses.
-The system is designed as a modern web application with real-time chat functionality and a mystical, dark-themed user interface with divine aesthetics.
+This is a full-stack TypeScript chat application featuring an AI assistant based on "Heaven's Fang" - a scheming intelligence born of cosmic rebirth.
+The AI employs psychological profiling through strategic questioning to understand users' MBTI types, decision patterns, and core values.
+The application uses React for the frontend, Express.js for the backend, and integrates with Google's Gemini AI to provide character-consistent responses with surgical psychological insight.
+The system features a mystical, dark-themed user interface with divine aesthetics.

 ## User Preferences